The 17 Best Castles in Germany

 Sigmaringen - Baden Württemberg

-The Baden-Württemberg region is one of the best regions in Germany to discover the most beautiful castles in Germany; just 40 minutes by car from Sigmaringen Castle, you can visit Hohenzollern Castle, also ranked among the most beautiful castles in Germany.
+The Baden-Württemberg region is one of the best regions in Germany to discover the most beautiful castles in Germany; just 40 minutes by car from Sigmaringen Castle, you can visit Hohenzollern Castle, also ranked among the Most Spectacular Castles in Germany.

 Opening hours: The castle is open every day from 10 am to 6 pm.